pureinsights/discovery-cli/USER.md

 #### Troubleshooting
 If the installation does not work, make sure you have the the `%GOPATH%/bin`added to the `PATH` environment variable.
 See this [wiki](https://go.dev/wiki/SettingGOPATH) to set the `GOPATH` variable.

-### Setting Environment Variables (Advanced)
+### Making the Binary Global (Advanced)
-This method requires downloading the binaries of the Discovery CLI and adding them to the environment variables to make it available from a terminal or command prompt.
+This method requires downloading the binary of the Discovery CLI and making it available globally from a terminal or command prompt.

 #### Choosing the Correct Binary
 Go to the [Releases](https://github.com/pureinsights/discovery-cli/releases) section of the GitHub repository.
 Each downloadable file indicates the **operating system** and **CPU architecture** it was compiled for.
 Choose the one that matches your device.